CarInsurance.com Insights

 Another state may suspend your license for several reasons.
 Getting too many speeding tickets, driving under the influence, or leaving the scene of an accident may result in an out-of-state license suspension.
 Also, the state where the suspension is issued will inform your home state’s DMV using the National Driver Register.

-How long does a suspension in another state last?
+How long does a license suspension last?

 You may have to take written, vision and driving skills tests to show you are prepared for the road.
 However, if your license has been suspended for over a year, you must take the driving skills test.